pypa/cibuildwheel/README.md

           path: ./wheelhouse/*.whl
 ```

-For more information, including building on Python 2, PyPI deployment, and the use of other CI services, check out the [documentation](https://cibuildwheel.readthedocs.org) and the [examples](https://github.com/joerick/cibuildwheel/tree/master/examples).
+For more information, including building on Python 2, PyPI deployment, and the use of other CI services or the dedicated GitHub Action, check out the [documentation](https://cibuildwheel.readthedocs.org) and the [examples](https://github.com/joerick/cibuildwheel/tree/master/examples).

 Options
 -------